 On my first day in Bhutan, I had the opportunity to visit Dochula Pass, a beautiful Bhutanese high mountain pass with a panoramic view of the Himalayas.
 Dochula Pass was cold and windy and at first, it looked like we were the only ones there but I could hear laughter among the prayer flags and stupas.
 Around the corner from one of the chortens (stupas), I saw two young Bhutan monks running across a rise while another one hunkered down on the grass in a small depression taking photographs of his friends as they jumped and played.
 If you took a picture at just the right moment the unusual perspective gave the impression that the monks were flying!
 When he saw my camera the photographer monk invited me to sit beside him and get some good shots.
 It was a fun moment and a good introduction to Bhutan.

 Before I came to Asia I always assumed that Bhutan monks, or Buddhist monks of any stripe for that matter, were almost always quiet, serene and aloof.
 I pictured them as being inaccessible, sitting around with beatific expressions on their faces and just radiating some sort of inner glow.
-I assumed they were monolithic in their behavior, scholarly and remote.
+I assumed they were monolithic in their behaviour, scholarly and remote.
 And while certainly nice I thought that maybe they would be, you know, a little dull?

 - Photo: Hermit Monk of Burning Lake in Bhutan

 - Takin – The National Animal of Bhutan